- Click Here if you want to Confidentially report a Sexual Assault

 - To have sexual assaults treated with seriousness.

 - To be treated with dignity.

-- To have sexual assaults investigated and adjudicated by appropriate criminal and civil authorities.
+- To have sexual assaults investigated and adjudicated by appropriate criminal, civil and or University authorities.

-- To be free from any kind of pressure by university personnel not to report crimes, or to report crimes as lesser offenses than the victims perceive.
+- To be free from any kind of pressure by University personnel in choosing not to report a crime, or to report a crime as lesser offenses than the victims perceive.